 \subsection{HTR Results}

-We begin by finding the best setting to mix the created datasets, then we compare the best performance with the state of the art methods in transcribing Borg ciphered manuscript using a real data.
+We begin by finding the best setting to mix the created datasets, then we compare the best performance with the state of the art methods for transcribing the Borg ciphered manuscript using real data.

 \textbf{Effect of mixing:} We took lines from BPLL and DAL sets to find the best mixing setting for the HomL mixed set, defined above.
 The assumption is that using this mixing we can obtain better results than using separate sets.
-Because, as can be seen from Fig.~\ref{fig:createdlines}, BPLL lines are rich with writing style variation of each symbol while DAL lines are visually similar to the real Borg lines.
+Because, as it can be seen from Fig.~\ref{fig:createdlines}, BPLL lines are visually rich: the writing style variation of each symbol is realistic, while DAL lines are visually similar to the real Borg lines.
 To find the right amount of lines from each set that should be added to the total mix, we perform an experiment of varying the percentages of the BPLL and the DAL, and calculating the SER at each time.
 The used model for this training is the one presented in \cite{souibgui2020} which shows a good results for Borg manuscript.
 As shown in Fig.~\ref{fig:mixing}, the performance of the model trained using only the BPLL is not optimal, but it is stable using different amount of shots $[0.33,0.38]$.
-On the other hand, using only the DAL basing on classic data augmentation techniques, the results are degraded if we reduce the number of examples per each Borg symbol that are used to create the data (from 0.25 using 10 samples to 0.45 using 1 sample).
+On the other hand, by using only the DAL based on classic data augmentation techniques, the performance decreases if we reduce the number of examples per each Borg symbol that are used to create the data (from 0.25 using 10 samples to 0.45 using 1 sample).
 Mixing both sets, leads to a better performance, especially if the mixed data is composed of 50 \% from each set.
 Thus, we can conclude that adding the same number of DAL to the BPLL lines acts like a regularization technique.
 That is why we will keep this setting in the next experiments to compare our generated data with using a real Borg data to train models.